 2. Rent a Pocket Wifi Device

 A reliable wifi connection is a must these days.
 You’ll need it to do research, book rides on Grab, and learn how to say “where’s the best bun cha” in Vietnamese.
-Ren and I never ever go anywhere now without renting a pocket wifi device first.
+We never ever go anywhere now without renting a pocket wifi device first.

-There are many websites that offer deals on tours and activities, but for trips to Asia, my favorites are Klook, KKday, and Backstreet Academy.
+There are many websites that offer deals on tours and activities, but for trips to Asia, my favorites are Klook and Get Your Guide.
 They offer a wide selection at the best prices.

 4. Get Travel Insurance